A Laser-Powered Weight Loss Implant Block Appetite at the Source

 Since the treatment is reversible and the ISD is easily removed, the researchers hope their device may be a viable option for patients in the future contemplating bariatric surgery.
 But as physiologically similar pigs are to us, the device still needs to undergo rigorous testing and clinical trials before it can cross over and solve human weight-loss woes.

-It’s reassuring at least, we’re not stuck with just having to diet and exercise.
+It’s reassuring at least, that we’re not just stuck with exercise and having to diet.